-Community members interested volunteering as performers are encouraged to contact David Tweedie at email@example.com or 252-921-0260 We are seeking help with set design, coordinating the backstage, with sound and lights, and ushering.
+Community members interested volunteering as performers, staff and stage hands are encouraged to contact David Tweedie at email@example.com or 252-921-0260

 Arrows may not center when in edit mode.
 Once site is published, the arrow will be centered on the tab

 When the site is published, this border and note will not show up.

 Drag & drop your tab 1 content here

 Acting and music are island traditions, so when my family and I moved to Ocracoke in 1972, it was no surprise to find that skits, plays, and variety shows were a staple of Ocracoke’s winter activities.
 We joined in the fun, and at a cast party in 1973, our friend Danny Garrish voiced the idea of having a play about Blackbeard which we could perform in the summertime for the entertainment of our seasonal visitors.
 Blackbeard is likely the island’s most notorious historical figure; the infamous pirate roamed the Atlantic in the early 1700’s and met his demise in Ocracoke Inlet on November 22, 1718.
 The notion of a pirate play intrigued me, and the following winter I put together a script and fourteen musical numbers for “A Tale of Blackbeard.”
 The initial cast of 25 played to enthusiastic audiences twice weekly during the summer of 1974 in the old Ocracoke School recreation hall, a former Navy Base building.
 We followed with a second summer run in 1975, but then our “theater” was moved to make way for the school’s new gym.
 With no indoor venue, we tried outdoor drama for a year, performing the play in the parking lot of the Community Store.
 In this era we also formed the non-profit, Ocracoke Players, Inc., and in 1980 we returned to Ocracoke School, performing in the spacious new gym.